 Thursday-Friday, 21-22 May

-OGF 44 ran a series working and community group meetings in the Security Area and the Open Cloud Computing Interface (OCCI) working group
+OGF 44 ran a series working and community group meetings in the Security Area and the Open Cloud Computing Interface (OCCI) working group.

 A Cloud Interoperability Plugfest took place on the 2nd day offering a hands-on developer-oriented standards implementation and software testing taking place during this period.
 Topics comprised testbed information sharing, instance availability, logistics, setup - and OCCI, CDMI and related technologies.
 Opportunities were given to learn, provide and test implementations of open standards using testbeds made available to participants for this purpose.
 Standards to be highlighted at this event include the OGF Open Cloud Computing Interface (OCCI), the SNIA Cloud Data Management Interface (CDMI), and opportunities will be available for experts or community members interested in other standards, such as OASIS-Open TOSCA, DMTF CIMI, etc. to bring implementations and inform the community of their ongoing activities.
 This event was open to all participants with remote participation available - http://cloudplugfest.org